-In order to run your business smoothly you must have a well-functioning inventory management system.
+In order to run your business smoothly, you must have a well-functioning inventory management system.
 If you don’t have one, it might cause a lot of trouble and start to disturb the execution of orders and day-to-day business.

 Inventory management can be very convenient if you know how to do it.
-Well-functioning system is a process of overseeing the flow of items into and out of your stock.
+The well-functioning system is a process of overseeing the flow of items into and out of your stock.
 It’s a balance of having just enough products in the warehouse.
 Effective inventory management keeps the stock costs under control so you can run a successful business.

 We’ll give you some tips on how to start or improve your inventory management.